 Following the counterflow concept, matter-wave interference methods have been highly used in single-component BECs to generate dark soliton trains~\cite{Weller2008,Hoefer2009,Reinhardt1997, Scott1998,Theocharis2010}.
 This method is based on the collision of two separated condensates, and allows for the systematic nucleation of a desired number of solitonic entities upon tailoring the initial separation of the colliding condensates and their relative phase.
 In this counterflow setting, exact results were originally derived for the defocusing NLS equation in the seminal work of Ref.~\cite{Zakharov1973} for a box-type pulse by means of the inverse scattering transform (IST)~\cite{Faddeev2007,Espinola-Rocha2009,Demontis2013,Biondini2014,Biondini2015a}.
 More recently, some theoretical works have exploited the integrable nature of the defocusing VNLS model and further developed an IST formalism with non-zero-boundary conditions (NZBC)~\cite{Prinari2006,Prinari2011,Biondini2015b}.

-In view of our previous work in single-component BECs~\cite{Romero-Ros2021} and the analytical tools provided by the direct scattering method and the IST with NZBC, in this work we exploit the unprecedented level of control that the ultracold environment offers~\cite{Myatt1997,Hall1998,Inouye1998,Stamper-Kurn1998,Chin2010} to study the response of a two-component, one-dimensional (1D), harmonically trapped BEC with repulsive intra- and intercomponent interactions, when a general {\textit{filled} box-type configuration (FBTC) is considered as an initial condition.} In particular, in our setup the wave function of the first component is a box-type pulse while the wave function of the second component is an inverted box that \textit{fills} the first component one.
+In view of our previous work in single-component BECs~\cite{Romero-Ros2021} and the analytical tools provided by the direct scattering method and the IST with NZBC, in this work we exploit the unprecedented level of control that the ultracold environment offers~\cite{Myatt1997,Hall1998,Inouye1998,Stamper-Kurn1998,Chin2010} to study the response of a two-component, one-dimensional (1D), harmonically trapped BEC with repulsive intracomponent and intercomponent interactions, when a general \textit{filled} box-type configuration (FBTC) is considered as an initial condition.
+In particular, in our setup the wave function of the first component is a box-type pulse whose sides play the role of the two colliding condensates in the matter-wave interference mechanism.
+On the other hand, the wave function of the second component is an inverted box that \textit{fills} the space between the two sides of the box of the first component (see Fig.~\ref{fig:IC}).
 A somewhat similar configuration (albeit with differences in the bright component) was considered in nonlinear optics to study vector soliton interaction dynamics~\cite{Ostrovskaya1999}.
 First, we consider the integrable version of the problem, i.e, the defocusing VNLS equation with NZBC.
 Here, we solve analytically the direct scattering problem for the aforementioned box-type configuration and provide the discrete eigenvalues of the scattering problem for distinct parametric variations.
 The latter characterize the amplitudes and velocities of the ensuing DB solitons, whose exact waveform can be then extracted via the IST.